220131-mehrab/p0-waaik-favmovieapp/README.md

 #How to use:
 - User will go to browser location, and select see all movies.
 - User can select see all movies that are listed in the database.
+- User can input a name and return that movie.
+- User can input a rank and return that movie.